Technical Overview

 Local administrative users

-Every Qumulo instance comes with a default account, called admin, which is automatically assigned membership in the local Administrators group, and as such has full administrative rights and privileges to the cluster.
+Every Qumulo instance comes with a default account, called admin, which is automatically assigned membership in the local Administrators group and has full administrative rights and privileges to the cluster.

 Single sign-on with multi-factor authentication